 Acral melanoma: these are melanomas on the palms or soles.
-They occur at the same absolute rate in all skin colour populations and are not UVR related and we are ignorant of their pathogenesis.
+They have been discussed above.
 They are usually pigmented, but the large acral melanoma on the heel shown below has no visible pigment. (image below)

 The skin cancer body site puzzle

-Most skin cancers are the results of UVR exposure (on those with pale skin).
-However, different types of skin cancers have different body site distributions, and many have mistakenly used this apparent ’paradox’ to argue agains the role of UVR in melanoma.
+Most skin cancers are the result of UVR exposure (on those with pale skin).
+However, different types of skin cancers have different body site distributions, and many have mistakenly used this apparent ’paradox’ to argue against the role of UVR in melanoma.
 I need to explain a little of what is going here, but not delve too deeply, otherwise I might lose your interest.

-SCC and actinic keratoses occur most frequently on those body sites with the highest cumulative UCR exposure: bald headed men, tops of the ears, backs of the hands etc. Most BCC by contrast, occur on the middle third of the face.
+SCC and actinic keratoses occur most frequently on those body sites with the highest cumulative UVR exposure: bald headed men, tops of the ears, backs of the hands etc. Most BCC by contrast, occur on the middle third of the face.
 This difference in body site does not negate the role of UVR, but merely suggests other factors are also relevant.
 For instance, it has been suggested that many BCC are derived from follicular (hair) epithelium.
-Since the density of follicular epithelium is higher on the face then say the back, then this may be why BCC are most common of the face given high UVR exposure.
+Since the density of follicular epithelium is higher on the face then say the back, then this may be why BCC are most common on the face.

-UVR is therefore important but it is not the only factor in determing where BCCs occur.
+UVR is therefore important but it is not the only factor in determining where BCCs occur.

 The issue with melanoma is that most melanomas occur on the legs and the trunk, sites that for most of us only receive intermittent UVR exposure.
 What is the explanation?

-Well, the first factor to consider is the need to adjust for body area.
-Your torso or legs, are after all, larger in surface area than say your ears!
-If you adjust in this fashion for surface area, you find that the maximal sites of melanoma per unit area are indeed on those sites that receive the most UVR.
+The first factor to consider is the need to adjust for body area.
+Your torso or legs are, after all, larger in surface area than say your ears!
+If you adjust in this fashion for surface area, you find that the highest rates of melanoma per unit area are indeed on those sites that receive the most UVR.